Australia Birding Tours

 This tour takes in Victoria, southern New South Wales, and southern and northern Queensland and connects with a huge number of exciting endemic species in a wide range of habitats.
 Some of the highlights on this tour include Southern CassowaryPlains-wandererShy AlbatrossMalleefowlMallee Emu-wrenStriated GrasswrenGreat-billed HeronGolden BowerbirdRegent BowerbirdSplendid FairywrenSuperb LyrebirdAlbert’s LyrebirdPilotbirdNoisy Pitta, and Paradise Riflebird, to name a few.
 We take boat trips (which include snorkeling) to the Great Barrier Reef as well as along the Daintree River.
 Lots of exciting mammals (and reptiles) can be seen on this tour too such as Red KangarooKoalaPlatypusShort-beaked Echidna, and Green Turtle.

-Australia: Tasmania and the Orange-bellied Parrot
+Birding Australia: Tasmania Bird Tour – Tasmanian Endemics and the Orange-bellied Parrot

 This tour provides an excellent chance to see many of the Top End specials, including Gouldian FinchHooded ParrotRainbow PittaBeach Stone-curlewChestnut RailWhite-breasted WhistlerSandstone ShrikethrushChestnut-quilled Rock PigeonMasked FinchLong-tailed Finch, and so many more.
 We also get a good dose of ancient civilization culture here as we visit several rock art sites in Kakadu National Park, located bang in the middle of some excellent birding locations.
 Stepping back into this world, in this gorgeous landscape is highly memorable!

 Exploring the ‘Red Center’ is always fascinating with conditions often differing dramatically year-on-year here.
 While some birds are nomadic, following the water, others are more sedentary and we are sure to find some pretty special birds.
-Some of the highlights on this tour are likely to include Spinifex PigeonDusky GrasswrenGibberbirdAustralian PratincoleInland DotterelBlack-breasted BuzzardBourke’s ParrotMajor Mitchell’s CockatooRufous-crowned Emu-wrenSpinifexbirdRed-browed PardaloteChestnut-breasted WhitefaceWestern Bowerbird, and Budgerigar.
+Some of the highlights on this tour are likely to include Spinifex PigeonDusky GrasswrenGibberbirdAustralian PratincoleInland DotterelBlack-breasted BuzzardBourke’s ParrotPink CockatooRufous-crowned Emu-wrenSpinifexbirdRed-browed PardaloteChestnut-breasted WhitefaceWestern Bowerbird, and Budgerigar.
 A visit to Uluru will be a non-birding highlight too.

-Western Australia: Southwest Australia
+Birding Tour Western Australia: Southwest Australian Endemic Birds

 A really exciting tour that goes for the regional endemics found in the southwest of Western Australia.
-Delights such as Red-eared FiretailWhite-breasted Robin, (Western) Crested ShriketitWestern SpinebillWestern WattlebirdRed-winged FairywrenBlue-breasted FairywrenBaudin’s Black CockatooCarnaby’s Black Cockatoo, (Muir’s) Western CorellaRock Parrot, and others will be targeted, along with the tough trio of Noisy ScrubbirdWestern Bristlebird, and Black-throated Whipbird (formerly Western Whipbird) of which we have had great success – see the tour gallery for photos of these species taken on our tours.
+Delights such as Red-eared FiretailWhite-breasted Robin, Western ShriketitWestern SpinebillWestern WattlebirdRed-winged FairywrenBlue-breasted FairywrenBaudin’s Black CockatooCarnaby’s Black Cockatoo, (Muir’s) Western CorellaRock Parrot, and others will be targeted, along with the tough trio of Noisy ScrubbirdWestern Bristlebird, and Black-throated Whipbird (formerly Western Whipbird) of which we have had great success – see the tour gallery for photos of these species taken on our tours.
 We visit the incredible Dryandra Woodland (with a good chance of the rare Numbat) and the simply stunning Cheynes Beach.

 We are also able to easily offer custom tours to Australia and have a great history of finding the tougher birds not always likely on a set departure tour.
 Please email us to discuss this option, let us know your target species and we can design an itinerary to see your target birds – please also feel free to ask us for trip reports showcasing our successful custom tours.